 And so again, this Lewis and Clark Expedition and commemorating its 200th anniversary, after 200 years the scars have healed enough that we can talk.
 We can listen without either side being on the defensive now.
 The tribal people still have things they taught Lewis and Clark that this generation needs to be taught.
 We have things we never had a chance to teach and share and now we have a chance.
 We’re getting to talk to the elders and the language preservation programs, the cultural and religious preservation that is coming out of this.
 This is all retooling the Indian people to continue their spiritual responsibility.
 If we aren’t people enough to do it physically, we still have the moral obligation to do it by teaching it to those who can and so we do.
-Teaching respect for all of our relationships are built on this respect.
+Teaching respect for all of our relationships is built on this respect.

 Dark Rain Thom

 Shawnee and Algonquin elder, Dark Rain Thom, is a traditional elder and tribal historian.
-Scientists, linguists, anthropologists, historians, and archeologists agree that the Savannah Indians and the Shawnee are the same people and are the now the modern day descendants of the Fort Ancient Mound People.
+Scientists, linguists, anthropologists, historians, and archeologists agree that the Savannah Indians and the Shawnee are the same people and are now the modern-day descendants of the Fort Ancient Mound People.
 Shawnee means “People of the South Winds.”
 Dark Rain’s father was part Shawnee and part Wyandot and several other tribes, while her mother’s people were Cherokee from Alabama.
 Shawnee ancestors traveled the land east of the Mississippi.
 Most Eastern Tribes were removed West between the years 1830-1842.
-The Shawnee have many branches.
+The Shawnee has many branches.
 Today, three are federally recognized and five are not.
 Dark Rain’s branch was granted recognition in 1980, but after 17 years the State of Ohio has currently decided not to acknowledge this recognition.
 The tribe’s headquarters and ceremonial grounds are in Champaign County while their business for tourists is in Logan County.
-She lives with her husband, James, near Bloomington, Indiana and has served on the Shawnee tribal council for over 30 years.
+She lives with her husband, James, near Bloomington, Indiana, and has served on the Shawnee tribal council for over 30 years.

-Dark Rain shares with diverse audiences the history and oral tradition of her people, place of origin and migration stories, as well as medicines, food, life ways which includes traditional etiquette for young people, and spiritual values.
+Dark Rain shares with diverse audiences the history and oral tradition of her people, place of origin, and migration stories, as well as medicines, food, lifeways which includes traditional etiquette for young people, and spiritual values.
 She tells stories of going hunting with her great uncle and how she was tested for her hunting skills, even though she was a girl.

 Dark Rain strives to serve as a bridge between two cultures that share this land.
 She knows songs and dances that have been passed down from tribal family to tribal family.
 She is one of the teachers of the young warriors in training, works with young girls, teaches medicinal herbs, and traditional healing.
 She also tells the history and traditional uses of cultural artifacts and heirlooms that have been passed down for generations in her family.
-One item in particular is an octopus bag, which is one of the oldest known pieces of Shawnee beadwork in America today.
+One item, in particular, is an octopus bag, which is one of the oldest known pieces of Shawnee beadwork in America today.

 One of her stories is on Wisdom of the Elders Radio at www.wisdomoftheelders.org